High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Introduction

-All-sky monitoring of \gr\ sources at the energies $E\sim 100$~GeV became possible with the start of operation of {\it Fermi} telescope.
-Space-based {\it Fermi} telescope has a much smaller effective collection area, compared to the ground based \gr\ telescopes ($\sim 1$~m$^2$, compared to $\sim 10^5$~m$^2$ for the ground-based \gr\ telescopes).
-At the same time, at the energies above 100~GeV {\it Fermi} signal is almost background-free (contrary to the ground based telescopes in which the signal has to be identified on top of strong background created by cosmic rays and optical/UV night sky background). \citet{paper1} have searched for the point sources of $E\ge 100$~GeV \gr s using {\it Fermi} data and found 8 significant excesses with at least 3 photons within $0.1^\circ$ circle corresponding to the 68\% containment radius of point spread function (PSF) of the Large Area Telescope (LAT) on board of {\it Fermi}.
-Seven excesses were associated with known VHE \gr\ sources, while the remaining one was identified with head-tail radio galaxy IC 310.
-Detection of IC 310 in the VHE band was later confirmed by MAGIC telescope \citep{IC310_MAGIC}.
-Due to the moderate collection area of {\it Fermi}, only the brightest VHE \gr\ sources were detected individually in the {\it Fermi} VHE \gr\ sky survey.
+All-sky monitoring of \gr\ sources at the energies $E\sim 100$~GeV became possible with the start of operation of the Large Area Telescope (LAT) onboard the {\it Fermi} Gamma-Ray Space Telescope.
+Compared to the ground-based \gr\ telescopes, the LAT has a much smaller effective area ($\sim 1$~m$^2$, compared to $\sim 10^5$~m$^2$ for the ground-based \gr\ telescopes).
+At the same time, at the energies above 100~GeV the {\it Fermi} signal is almost background-free (in contrast to the ground based telescopes in which the signal has to be identified on top of the strong background created by cosmic rays and optical/UV night sky background). \citet{paper1} searched for the point sources of $E\ge 100$~GeV \gr s using {\it Fermi} data and found eight significant excesses with at least three photons within a $0.1^\circ$ circle corresponding to the 68\% containment radius of the point spread function (PSF) of the LAT.
+Seven excesses were associated with known VHE \gr\ sources, while the remaining one was identified with the head-tail radio galaxy IC 310.
+Detection of IC 310 in the VHE band was later confirmed by the MAGIC telescope \citep{IC310_MAGIC}.
+Owing to the moderate collection area of {\it Fermi}, only the brightest VHE \gr\ sources were detected individually in the {\it Fermi} VHE \gr\ sky survey.
 All other known VHE \gr\ sources at Galactic latitudes $|b|\ge 10^\circ$ gave $\le 2$ photons within the LAT PSF circle and could not be found from the analysis of the data above $100$~GeV alone.

-A complementary method to identify the sources of $E\ge 100$~GeV photons detected by {\it Fermi} is to use a prior knowledge of source positions on the sky and to verify which of the already known sources could have produced the highest energy \gr s detected by the LAT telescope.
+A complementary method for identifying the sources of $E\ge 100$~GeV photons detected by {\it Fermi} is to use prior knowledge of source positions on the sky and to verify which of the already known sources could have produced the highest energy \gr s detected by the LAT telescope.
 In other words, sources of $E\ge 100$~GeV \gr s could be identified also via cross-correlation of arrival directions of the $E\ge 100$~GeV \gr s with the source positions on the sky.
-Such an approach to the identification of the sources was previously applied to the analysis of EGRET data above $10$~GeV by \citet{dingus01} and \citet{10GeV_EGRET}.
+This approach to the identification of the sources was previously applied to the analysis of EGRET data above $10$~GeV by \citet{dingus01} and \citet{10GeV_EGRET}.